lolli42/dbdoctor/README.md

   $ bin/typo3 dbdoctor:health
   $ mysqldump --skip-extended-insert myDatabase > /tmp/myDatabase-`date +%Y-%m-%d-%H-%M-%S`-dbdoctor-after.sql
   ```
   It's always possible to deviate from with when you know what you're doing, though.
+I practice, it might
+  be a good idea to create two dumps: One with `--skip-extended-insert` and one without.
+A disaster recovery
+  is much quicker when loading from a file that has no "one row per line", but to debug, it's much easier
+  to diff dumps that were based on skipped extended inserts.

 * When dumping databases, it is a **crucial security measure** to **never** put such dumps into
   a public directory accessible by a web server or some third party server user.
 Violating this